-The CABE Team at the Design Council offer free tailored support to community groups involved in neighbourhood planning.
+The CABE Team at the Design Council offers free tailored support to community groups involved in neighbourhood planning.

 ACRE provides information on community-led planning on its website and through its local member organisations (Warwickshire Rural Community Council is the relevant body for our area).

 Historic England encourages community groups to consider their local heritage and the historic environment's role in neighbourhood planning.
 Historic England and English Heritage have produced several guidance documents.